 So here are a couple of interesting observations from the rest of the top 100:

-But perhaps more interestingly, 29% of Google’s organic traffic goes to various Google Flights pages.
+But perhaps more interestingly, 32% of Google’s organic traffic goes to the Travel subfolder.

-So ~68% of all organic traffic to Google.com comes from a combination of people searching for “Google,” Google’s flight search boxes, and destination guide links in the search results.
+Long story short, around 59% of Google’s organic comes from people searching for “Google,” and Google’s travel guides and map links in the search results.

 Craigslist is one of the ugliest sites on the internet—I don’t think anyone would disagree.

-Yet it still gets more organic traffic than Walmart, Apple, Netflix, and many other big names.
+Yet it still gets more organic traffic than Ebay, Apple, Netflix, and many other big names.

 How?
-Almost all of this traffic comes from branded searches.
+Almost all of its traffic comes from branded searches.
 In other words, millions of people are searching for things like “Craigslist” and “Craigslist Chicago” every month.